Dragorn421/vis-oot-prs/README.md

 This helps seeing what's going on in the zeldaret/oot repo's PRs

+This whole repo is licensed under the Unlicense, see LICENSE.

 ## How it works

 (disclaimer: the code in `__main__.py` looks really bad)